 - Adoption never changes who the underlying profile is during the adoption process.
 In contrast, a profile swap literally changes the user to the target user—almost as if they had signed on.
 The user assumes run-time attributes beyond authorities, such as a default output queue and command line access.

-Powertech Authority Broker removes the “heavy lifting” associated with profile swaps, and enhances the functionality beyond the API support in the operating system.
+Powertech Authority Broker for IBM i removes the “heavy lifting” associated with profile swaps, and enhances the functionality beyond the API support in the operating system.

-Authority Broker users can use pre-authorized swap profiles for a temporary authority change.
+Authority Broker for IBM i users can use pre-authorized swap profiles for a temporary authority change.
 You can run the swap from a command line, or embed it in a program.
 This makes the swap transparent to end users (think contractors and software vendors).
 Real-time notifications can advise managers and auditors when users temporarily alter their authority (see Figure 1).
 And, you can run detailed reports of command line activities after they’re done.
-Plus, Authority Broker supports segregation of duties, time-restricted switching, tamper-proof logging, and activity exporting.
+Plus, Authority Broker for IBM i supports segregation of duties, time-restricted switching, tamper-proof logging, and activity exporting.